DataDog/integrations-extras/nvml/README.md

 ### Metrics

 See [metadata.csv][6] for a list of metrics provided by this check.
-The authoritative metric documentation is on the [nvidia website][9].
+The authoritative metric documentation is on the [NVIDIA website][9].

-There is an attempt to, when possible, match metric names with Nvidia's [dcgm exporter][10].
+There is an attempt to, when possible, match metric names with NVIDIA's [Data Center GPU Manager (DCGM) exporter][10].

 ### Service Checks

-nvml does not include any service checks.
+NVML does not include any service checks.

 ### Events

-nvml does not include any events.
+NVML does not include any events.

 ## Troubleshooting